5-Day Seoul Itinerary for First-Time Visitors: North Seoul to Gangnam

 This route connects Seoul’s most iconic neighborhoods, combining history, local streets, and modern city life in a single day.

 Start your morning at Gyeongbokgung Palace.
-If you're planning to visit in the evening instead, you can also check out the [Gyeongbokgung Night Opening Guide].
-Even though it’s located in the city center, stepping inside feels completely different.
+Evening visits offer a completely different atmosphere— [Gyeongbokgung Night Opening Guide].
+Even though it’s located in the city center, stepping inside feels like entering a separate world.
 The open courtyard in front of Geunjeongjeon is especially impressive and sets the tone for the trip.

 In my experience, visiting in the morning makes a noticeable difference—the lighting is softer, and the overall atmosphere feels calmer despite the crowds.